 The information in our ingredients index will help you read a food label.
-It is based on the research we have done by interviewing food processors and experts in the field of food science.
+It is based on the research we have done by interviewing experts in the field of food science.

 - Brewers yeast